countryBumpkin/CS121/Notes/3-8-19_StackApplications.md

 * Simulating recursion

 ## Application: Towers of Hanoi ##
-The object ive of the puzzle is to move the entire stack of disks to another rod, subject to the following rules:
+The objective of the puzzle is to move the entire stack of disks to another rod, subject to the following rules:

 * Only one disk may be moved at a time.
 * A disk may not be placed on top of a smaller disk